 Don't despair, there is good news.

 Hormone Replacement Therapy (HRT) is often used to successfully treat the symptoms of menopause.
-There is not a lot of research linking HRT with migraine.
+There is not a lot of research linking HRT with migraine headaches.
 It might be trial and error to see what your body needs for balance.

 Consult with your physician, if you feel the need for hormone replacement.
 Health history and family health history need to be taken into consideration before starting hormone therapy.

 A rather large study with over 22,000 doctors, who also had migraines found the risks leaned more towards stroke than heart attacks.

 I covered this thoroughly in reducing migraine stroke risks.
 The study followed the doctors over years, so the findings feel reliable to me.